samghosh0x0/portfoliooptimizationwithpython/README.md

 Files:
  01Main.py: You can access all the modules from this file and update risk-free rate value.

  data_coinapi.py : Simple program to receive data from Coinapi.
 This script is called from 01Main as a module.
 Please register with Coinapi and update the "key" value.

  returncalculator.py : Calculates rolling returns (30,90,180,270, and 365-day) and saves the data is the "return_data" folder.

  Trendline Creators:
   trendline_30.py
   trendline_90.py
   trendline_180.py
   trendline_270.py
   trendline_365.py

-    - Create various types of trendlines using the return data saves in the "Charts" folder.
+    - These files create various types of trendlines using the return data saves in the "Charts" folder.

  Optimizers:
   optimize_30.py
   optimize_90.py
   optimize_180.py
   optimize_270.py
   optimize_365.py

       - Find optimum portfolios, creates charts and saves the charts in the "Charts" folder.